dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 #### Exploring the API

 The API is a great resource for those with technical backgrounds to take advantage of automation.
-You may want to look into it and explore more.
-You'll find several links to articles explaining the API at the end of this article.
+If you want to learn more, you'll find several links to articles explaining the API at the end of this article.

 ## Step 4: Understanding the domain homepage

-Let's explore the domain management options on your domain's home page.
+Let's explore the domain management options on your domain's homepage.

 ### Domain Delegation